Creating your brand can seem daunting, at first.

 But, if you want to create a strong brand, your website and logo are the last steps in the branding process.

-Instead, if you want to create a strong brand, you’ll need to start with your brand strategy.
-Use the template provided in this post to put together yours!
+Instead, if you want to create a strong brand, you’ll need to start with your overall strategy.
+Use the brand strategy template provided in this post to put together yours!

 What is a Brand Strategy?